BoE's Weale says weak productivity barrier to more stimulus

 LONDON Britain's poor productivity means further Bank of England economic stimulus would not be able to generate growth without stoking excess inflation, Bank policymaker Martin Weale said on Tuesday.

-Earlier this month, the BoE's Monetary Policy Committee voted not to extend the central bank's 375 billion pound ($597 billion) asset purchase programme, and last week Bank Governor Mervyn King said this was largely driven by an above-target inflation outlook.
+Earlier this month, the Bank's Monetary Policy Committee voted not to extend the central bank's 375 billion pound asset purchase programme, and last week Bank Governor Mervyn King said this was largely driven by an above-target inflation outlook.

 Weale said that while one of his Bank colleagues, David Miles, had argued that stronger growth would resolve Britain's productivity problem, he did not think there was enough evidence that the boost would be significant.